Help us improve your experience.

 sudo -E dbng rename-context --context context-name --new-name new-name

 Renames a context.
-Does not effect the currently running BNG CUPS Controller on the cluster.
+The command does not affect the BNG CUPS Controller that is currently running on the cluster.
 To run this command, you need sudo root privileges.

 This command offers the following options: